-Additionally, you might like to add sugar and cream to your coffee that may cause confounding effects.
+Additionally, you might like to add sugar and cream to your coffee which may cause confounding effects.

-One study showed that caffeine alone had a better effect on performance than when the caffeine source was combined with carbohydrate (3).
+One study showed that caffeine alone had a better effect on performance than when the caffeine source was combined with carbohydrates (3).

 General recommendations include 0-1 cup of coffee (6-8oz) per day for non-performance days and 1-2 cups (6-16oz) on performance days.